mc-carlessi/database/heatwave-machine-learning/do-heatwave-ml/do-heatwave-ml.md

     ![Connect](./images/heatwave-load-shell.png "heatwave-load-shell ")

-3. In this lab we use the administrative account previously created, but if you want to use a dedicated MySQL user, please remember to grant the following privileges to use HeatWave ML
+3. This step is optional in this lab, because we use the administrative account previously created, but if you want to use a dedicated MySQL user, please remember to grant the following privileges to use HeatWave ML

     a.
 SELECT and ALTER privileges on the schema that contains the machine learning datasets